realNFT/rNFT-iExec-CertificateDApp/README.md

 Hardhat repository with all iExec Oracle contract are in [`solidity/`](/solidity) folder.

 1. Thanks to frontend, users can ask to register NFT through a smart contract address and a tokenId
-2. If the API call verification return a positive value, then the backend create thanks to [iexec-oracle-factory-wrapper](https://github.com/iExecBlockchainComputing/iexec-oracle-factory-wrapper) the oracle and push the Oracle Id into the smart contract
+2. If the API call (https://api.nftport.xyz/v0/nfts/{contract_address}/{token_id}) verification return a non null address, then the backend create thanks to [iexec-oracle-factory-wrapper](https://github.com/iExecBlockchainComputing/iexec-oracle-factory-wrapper) the oracle and push the Oracle Id into the smart contract [`solidity/contracts/CertificateMint.sol`](/solidity/contracts/CertificateMint.sol)
 3. When it is done, the user can connect on iExec blockchain to mint a repoduction certificate.
 If he is the NFT owner on the Ethereum mainchain according to the iExec Oracle.